HC holds as unconstitutional imposition of IGST on imported oxygen concentrators for personal use | Law-Order

 A bench of Justices Rajiv Shakdher and Talwant Singh quashed the May 1 notification issued by the Ministry of Finance which says that such oxygen concentrators imported for personal use, irrespective of whether they are a gift or otherwise, will be charged with an IGST of 12 per cent.

-The court said the individuals will have to give an undertaking that the oxygen concentrator is being imported for personal use and not commercial use.
+The court said the individuals will have to give an undertaking to the authorities that the oxygen concentrator is being imported for personal use and not commercial use.

 The court’s verdict came on a plea challenging imposition of IGST on the import of oxygen concentrators as gift for personal use.